• About

 Dynamic mobility exercises are a powerful tool for improving mobility in functional tasks, including squatting and kneeling.

 Unlike static stretches or isolated strength training, dynamic mobility exercises take a holistic approach.
 Intention-based movement, i.e, “Hop over there!
-Chase that guy!” – is one of the fundamental principles for improved motor skill learning and automatically creates a comprehensive and effective training experience.
+Chase that guy!” – is one of the fundamental principles for improved motor skill learning and automatically creates a more complete training experience.

 Not only does this approach lead to better results, but it also makes the process of improving mobility more enjoyable and sustainable.